Solar Power In Manitoba

 Should I put solar panels on my roof?

-Will solar power help me save money?
+Will a solar power system help me save money?

 Here’s how solar puts money back in your pocket:

 - It provides an excellent ROI.
-Over the years, the monthly savings from your solar panels will cover the installation costs.
+Over the years, the monthly savings from your solar system will cover the installation costs.
 Not only will you have lower energy bills, but the system will also increase the value of your property.
 When it comes time to sell your home or business, your investment will pay off.

 - Lower your monthly expenses.
 If you have a grid-tied system, you may still purchase some electricity from Manitoba Hydro.
 However, your bills will be significantly less expensive.